rickchung/rickchung.github.io/about.markdown

 # Awards

-- 2019
-  - ...
 - 2018
+  - ASU Challenge Virtual Reality Innovation
   - CIDSE Teaching Assistant Award at Arizona State University

 # Coursework

 - 2020
+  - CSE510 Database Management Sys Implementation
-  - Developing and Analyzing a Bigtable Database (*Database Management Sys Implementation*)
+    - Developing and Analyzing a Bigtable Database
       - Researched and developed a Bigtable database model by Java.
       - Analyzed and improved the performance of database operations.
+  - CSE511 Data Processing at Scale
-  - Spatial Data Analysis for a Taxi Service in Spark (*Data Processing at Scale*)
+    - Spatial Data Analysis for a Taxi Service in Spark
       - Developed a spatial analytical program by Scala and Apache Spark to conduct a hot zone/cell analysis
 - 2019
+  - CSE545 Software Security
+  - CSE579 Knowledge Representation
+  - CSE535 Mobile Computing
-  - ...
+  - CSE578 Data Visualization
 - 2018
+  - CSE571 Artificial Intelligence
-  - An AI Agent-Based on Deep Q-Learning Network in Pacman (*Artificial Intelligence*)
+    - An AI Agent-Based on Deep Q-Learning Network in Pacman
       - Designed and built an AI agent based on the deep Q-learning network (DQN) which learns the optimal policy with the highest winning rate.
       - Experimented and tuned the DQN model to fix the over-fitting issues.
+  - CSE564 Software Design
+  - CSE575 Statistical Machine Learning
+  - CSE576 Natural Language Processing
 - 2017
+  - CSE573 Semantic Web Mining
+  - CSE591 Adaptive Web